zladdi/diff-doc-osx/README.md

 `sdef /Applications/Microsoft\ Word.app | sdp -fh --basename Word`

-The resulting file was adapted so as to compile error- (but not warning-) free.
+The resulting file was adapted so as to be free of compile errors (but not free of warnings).

 ## Known issues